tasesmuemils/100DaysOfCode/README.md

 # day 7 12.01.2017
 So I am closer to the end of the book.
 Now I will try to combine Python with HTML/CSS.
 I have decide to learn JavaScript, but before that I have to end with "Learn Python the Hard way" book.
 The ending is pretty booring, but when my Python text game will work on web, I will need to creat webpage.
 As I know few things from HTML and CSS, Javascript will be perfect choice for me.

+# day 8 20.01.2017
+I havent shown up in here because I couldnt figure out, what should i do next.
+So I decided to start with....website :) I will try to build my first webpage.
+I know little bit of HTML and CSS, so this will work for me.
+My new goal for my self - JavaScript.
+After reading some coments, i should check another language which is diffrent from Python.
+Most suggestions was JavaScript for Web Development.
+So yeah, wish me luck.
+Today i have created like a cover for my page (also navigation bar(found cool uderline hover code) and introduction text).